BitcoinDesign/Guide/guide/case-studies/wallet-selector.md

 - Having a method to communicate
 - Speaking the same language

-The first is provided by environment (typically the operating system), the second is about protocols and [interoperability]({{ '/guide/getting-started/principles/#interoperability' | relative_url }}) in the bitcoin application ecosystem.
+The first is provided by the environment (typically the operating system), and the second is about protocols and [interoperability]({{ '/guide/getting-started/principles/#interoperability' | relative_url }}) in the bitcoin application ecosystem.

 Let’s say a user has won satoshis in a mobile gaming app and wants to transfer them to their wallet on the same device.
 The ideal user flow is that when a user presses a withdraw button, their wallet automatically becomes active and shows a screen to confirm the withdrawal.
-The user approves and the funds are transferred.
+The user approves, and the funds are transferred.
 It’s a simple two-tap process.

 Common issues are:
 - The gaming app and wallet use different [payment request formats]({{ '/guide/how-it-works/payment-request-formats/' | relative_url }}).
 For example, the gaming app relies on [LNURL]({{ '/guide/how-it-works/payment-request-formats/#lnurl' | relative_url }}), which the wallet does not support.
 - The user has multiple wallets installed.
-The gaming app uses functionality provided by the operating system to open the default wallet.
-But the default is not what the user wants.
+The gaming app uses functionality provided by the operating system to open the default wallet, but the default is not what the user wants.

 ## The wallet selector